andygreen-1/academic-kickstart/content/project/relationship-party-control-well-being-metrics/index.md

 ---
 The following is an interactive dashboard exploring the relationship between party control of state government and a variety of well-being metrics at the state level.
 This is part 1 of a multi-part series of visualizations and analyses exploring this topic.

 The dashboard was published by the Georgetown Public Policy Review (GPPR) in January 2020.
-The link to that publication can be found [here](http://gppreview.com/2020/01/09/relationships-party-control-state-government-key-well-metrics/){:target="_blank"}.
+The link to that publication can be found [here](http://gppreview.com/2020/01/09/relationships-party-control-state-government-key-well-metrics/).

-The data and code used in this analysis can be found [here](https://github.com/andygreen-1/PartyControlStateGov){:target="_blank"}.
+The data and code used in this analysis can be found [here](https://github.com/andygreen-1/PartyControlStateGov).

+[iframe src="https://public.tableau.com/views/PartyControlStateGov/Dashboard2?:showVizHome=no&:embed=y&:display_count=n&:origin=viz_share_link" width="1000" height="827" frameborder="0"]